 It may depend on temperament, but for us, having cash in our bank accounts give us a sense of security.
 This comes back to the argument of emergency funds – should people hold cash or simply have a line of credit in case the worse happens.
 We’ve discovered that when we needed things like a new hot water boiler, or a new fridge for an apartment, going into debt would simply add to the situation.
 Simply put, we prefer to pay cash (although we use a credit card to collect the points first) and stay out of debt where possible.

 What are your thoughts about cash?
 Do you try to keep a cash war chest?
-Or do you deploy cash whenever possible?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Or do you deploy cash whenever possible?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).